defi-wonderland/specs/specs/interop/optimism-portal-interop.md

 ### Integrating `SharedLockbox`

-The integration with the `SharedLockbox` locking ETH when executing deposit transactions and unlocking ETH when finalizing withdrawal transactions, without altering other aspects of the current `OptimismPortal` implementation.
+The integration with the `SharedLockbox` involves locking ETH when executing deposit transactions and unlocking ETH when finalizing withdrawal transactions, without altering other aspects of the current `OptimismPortal` implementation.

 To implement this solution, the following changes are needed: